Fa'ausu Afoa

 Fa'ausu Afoa (born 29 June 1967) is a Samoan former professional rugby league footballer who played in the 1990s for the Penrith Panthers and North Harbour Sea Eagles, and for Western Samoa.

 Background

 Afoa was born in Apia, Samoa.

 Career

+Afoa had a brief spell in England with Bradford Northern during the 1993–94 season, but made only one appearance for the club before being released.

 He played for the New Zealand XIII side in the 1997 Oceania Cup.